ZaneBaker2001/Python_Projects/Fine_Tuned_Large_Language_Model/README.md

 ## Setup

-To install the required dependencies, run the following command: pip3 install -r requirements.txt
+To install the required dependencies, type in the following command: pip3 install -r requirements.txt

 ## Project Structure